Mariners vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has picked up at least one hit in two games in a row.
-In his last five games he is hitting .222 with two doubles, three walks and an RBI.
+- Alonso enters this game looking to extend his three-game hit streak.
+In his last five games he is hitting .158 with a double and three walks.

 Alonso Recent Games